jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

   </tr>
 </table>

-### Practioner information needs survey
+### Practitioner needs

-**TODO: Explain title.
-Is this section the results of a survey?**

-Most agencies are interested in scenario planning as a strategy for evaluating land use policies
+Most agencies are interested in scenario planning as a strategy to evaluate new policies for land use, pricing, new vehicle and information technologies and travel demand management.
+These are policies that are more difficult for most travel demand forecasting models.

-Many agencies need coordination, cooperation, and communication with local governments on land use policy, since land use regulations are governed by local governments
+Many agencies need coordination, cooperation, and communication with local governments on land use policy, since land use regulations are governed by local governments.

 Agencies also want to understand